Precision measurement of the $B^{0}$ meson lifetime using $B^{0} \rightarrow J/\psi K^{*0}$ decays with the ATLAS detector: Results

 \subsection{Determination of the \Bo\ average decay width $\Gamma_d$ and the ratio $\Gamma_d/\Gamma_s$}

 Equation~({\ref{eq:effective_tau}}) is used to extract the average decay width $\Gamma_d$ from the measured effective lifetime $\tau_{\Bo}$.
 The value of $2y = \Delta\Gamma_d /\Gamma_d = 0.001\pm0.010$ is taken from the combination of measurements by HFLAV~\cite{HFLAV:2022pwe}.
-The production rate asymmetry $A = -0.578\pm0.136$ is calculated from the polarization amplitudes~\cite{HFLAV:2022pwe}.
-Using the values of $y$, $A$ and the fitted \Bo\ lifetime, the average decay width is
+Using the value of $y$ and the fitted \Bo\ lifetime, the average decay width is

-The uncertainty originating from the external HFLAV uncertainties (denoted `ext.’) is given separately.
-It is calculated from the uncertainties in the values of $y$ and $A$, and it dominates the overall uncertainty.